 Your tape player is built to work best with tapes that are up to 30 to 45 minutes long on each side.
 Tapes longer than that are so thin they may not work well in this player.
 The longer side with the tape visible should face to the right.
 If the ignition is on, but the radio is off, the tape can be inserted and will begin playing.
-A tape symbol is shown on the display whenever a tape is inserted.
 If you hear nothing but a garbled sound, the tape may not be in squarely.
-Press EJT to remove the tape and start over.
+Press the eject button, located next to the cassette tape slot, to remove the tape and start over.

-While the tape is playing, use the VOL, AUDIO and SEEK controls just as you do for the radio.
+While the tape is playing, use the VOLUME, POWER, AUDIO, AUTO EQ, and the SEEK controls just as you do for the radio.
 The display will show TAPE and an arrow showing which side of the tape is playing.
+The tape player automatically begins playing the other side when it reaches the end of the tape.

-If you want to insert a tape while the ignition is off, first press EJT or DISP.
+Your tape bias is set automatically when a metal or chrome tape is inserted.
+If you want to insert a tape while the ignition is off, first press the button with the eject symbol on it or the RCL knob.